 Interestingly, R(+)-WIN 55212-2 also protected cultured cerebral cortical neurons from in vitro hypoxia and glucose deprivation, but this effect was insensitive to CB1 and CB2 receptor antagonists.
 Much further research is needed to ascertain the precise interactions at work here, but it is clear that there are potential applications for this and other synthetic cannabinoids as treatment for cerebral ischemia, including stroke.

-Cannabinoids demonstrably possess neuroprotective properties
+Cannabinoids may possess neuroprotective properties

-There is abundant evidence indicating the effectiveness of a whole range of phytocannabinoids, in the management and mitigation of traumatic brain injury, ischemic stroke and age-related cognitive decline.
+There is abundant evidence in animal models indicating the effectiveness of a whole range of phytocannabinoids, in the management and mitigation of traumatic brain injury, ischemic stroke and age-related cognitive decline.
 Furthermore, our understanding of the role that the endogenous cannabinoids anandamide and 2-AG play in the modulation of inflammation and cerebral blood flow is growing.
 This avenue of research makes the endocannabinoid system a target for the treatment of neurodegenerative conditions.

 Though much more research is required, especially on human subjects, the body of evidence in support of cannabinoids for the treatment of neurodegenerative disorders continues to grow.
 The mechanisms of action by which cannabinoids exert neuroprotective properties are widespread, complex and worthy of further investigation.